AUC Clinical Sites

 Can We Do Elective Rotations Before Core Rotations?

 Generally, we do core rotations before elective rotations, mainly because core rotations are more fundamental and elective rotations are usually sub-specialties of those fundamental core fields.
-There are only four elective rotations that we are allowed to do before finishing all of our core rotations: Family Medicine, Neurology, Pathology, and Radiology.
+There are four elective rotations that we are allowed to do before starting core rotations: Family Medicine, Neurology, Pathology, and Radiology.
+For all other sub-specialty electives, one must first complete the core rotation in which it is a sub-specialty.
+For example, you must first complete your internal medicine core rotation before you can do an elective rotation in endocrinology, since endocrinology is a sub-specialty of internal medicine.

 Where Can We Do Our Clinical Rotations?